polterguy/phosphorusfive/core/p5.exp/README.md

   src:x:/../*/_data?value.int
 ```

-For the record, an expression without any iterators, is the "identity expression", yielding the "current node", which for the above example, means
+For the record, an expression without any iterators, is the "identity expression", yielding the "current node", which for the above example, and its
-it will return the *[set]* node's value itself.
-The "identity expression", when retreiving the "identity node", is actually written like this; `:x:`,
+destination, means it will return the *[set]* node's value itself.
+The "identity expression", when retreiving the "identity node", is actually written
-having no iterators, and no type declaration.
-The identity expression, which all expressions starts out with, will retrieve the "this node" for
+like this; `:x:`, having no iterators, and no type declaration.
+The identity expression, which all expressions starts out with, will retrieve the
-most cases.
-For instance, this code, will delete its own node, since our *[set]* has no source, and it uses the identity expression as its destination.
+"this node" for most cases.
+For instance, this code, will delete its own node, since our *[set]* has no source, and it uses the identity expression
+as its destination.

 ```
 set:x: